HMazharHameed/GismaTeaching/Data Integration/Data_PreProcessing.md

 ## Scenario

 You are working as a data engineer for a startup that collects customer feedback from multiple sources.
-You’ve been handed a messy dataset exported from their internal feedback system.
+You have been handed a messy dataset exported from their internal feedback system.

 Your goal is to clean and prepare this dataset so that the analytics team can build dashboards and sentiment analysis models.